ran-sama/fritzbox-reconnect-reboot/README.md

 ./fb_helper.py 10.0.0.1 username password reboot
 ./fb_helper.py 10.0.0.1 username password reconnect
 ```
+I don't like the default IP and the limited DNS of the FB, so I refuse their fritz.box placebo.

 ## How do I find the default username?
 ```